Tenascin X: Function

 TN-X is constitutively expressed in adult tissues such as skin, ligaments, tendons, lungs, kidneys, optic nerves, mammary and adrenal glands, blood vessels, testis, and ovaries.
 It is also found in different compartments of the digestive tract, including pancreas, stomach, jejunum, ileum, and colon.
 In this wide variety of organs, TN-X is mainly located within the connective tissue such as peritendineum (external structural component of tendons), epimysium and perimysium (muscle components), renal glomeruli, blood vessels and skin dermis.
 TN-X has been proposed to have an important structural and architectural function, especially within the skin.
 In fact, in vitro experiments demonstrate that TN-X physically interacts with fibrillar collagens type I, III and V, as well as FACIT (Fibrillar Associated Collagen with Interruption of the Triple helix) including type XII and XIV collagens.
 It also interacts with Transforming Growth Factor (TGF)-β which is a pro-fibrotic cytokine and Decorin, a small 100 kDa dermatan sulfate proteoglycan that plays a crucial role in collagen fibrillogenesis.
-In vivo, transmission electron microscopy coupled with immuno-labelling confirms the very close location of TN-X with collagen fibbers in dermis, tendons and kidney glomeruli.
+In vivo, transmission electron microscopy coupled with immuno-labelling confirms the very close location of TN-X with collagen fibers in dermis, tendons and kidney glomeruli.

 In addition to this architectural function, TN-X also demonstrated counter-adhesive properties, at least for human osteosarcoma cells (MG-63), murine embryonic fibroblasts (MRC-5) as well as human endothelial cells (ECV-304).

 Clinical significance

-Homozygous mutations, heterozygous compound (bi-allelic) mutations or haploinsufficiency in TN-X cause classical-like Ehlers-Danlos syndrome (EDS), a rare and hereditary connective tissue disorder in mice and human.
+Homozygous mutations, heterozygous compound (bi-allelic) mutations or haploinsufficiency in TN-X cause classical-like Ehlers-Danlos syndrome (EDS), a rare and hereditary connective tissue disorder in mice and humans.
 This pathology is characterized by skin hyperlaxity, joint hypermobility and global tissue weakness as a consequence of elastin fragmentation and reduced collagen density, especially in skin.

+History

+Tenascin-X (TNX) protein was discovered during studies of human steroidogenesis and its disorders, particularly in patients with 21-hydroxylase deficiency, rather than during studies of connective tissue disorders.
+Researchers sequenced a 2.7 kb cDNA clone that showed similarities to tenascin, leading to the identification of the XB gene.
+This gene was initially called "Gene X" because its nature and function were unknown at the time.
+Further research revealed that this gene encodes the Tenascin-X protein, which belongs to the family of tenascins.